Prime-TITAN-CameraMan/termux-desktops/Documentation/native/termux_prootapp_native.md

 wget https://raw.githubusercontent.com/Prime-TITAN-CameraMan/termux-desktops/refs/heads/main/Scripts/termux_native/proot_app.sh
 ```
 > [!NOTE]
-> By default the script only works with the user `ptcm`.
+> By default the script only works with the user `ptcm` and Debian PRoot distro.
 So, do the following steps to fix it.

 Edit the script using following command
 ```
 nano proot_app.sh
 ```
-Edit the user `ptcm` to your user which you've created inside Debian
+Edit the user `ptcm` to your user which you've created inside PRoot:

-Change all user or all text with `ptcm` to your user
+Change to `your user name in proot` where it says `ptcm` in the script.

+And change text to `your proot distro name` everywhere where it says `debian`.

 After that, save the script using **CTRL + X**, **Y** then **Enter**